InformaticsMatters/squonk2-python-client/README.rst

 API compatibility matrix
 ------------------------
-The following table displays recent Python Client releases and the corresponding Squonk2 API versions that are compatible with them, starting with client `6.x`.
+The following table displays recent Python Client releases and the corresponding Squonk2 component API versions (Account Server, Data Manager, User Interface) that are compatible with them, starting with client `6.x`.

 ======  ======  ======  ======  =========
 Client  AS      DM      UI      Supported